NVIDIA/NVFlare/docs/real_world_fl/overview.rst

 Provision
 ---------
-Lead IT generates the packages for the server / clients / admins, protected with passwords
+Project administrator generates the packages for the server / clients / admins

 Start
 -----